Fractural/FracturalStateScript/README.md

 Each node is implemented in C# by the user, and should represent simple behaviours, such as waiting, shooting, etc. StateScript provides lifetime guarantees.
 This means each node cleans up after itself, including when the state is rolled back.

+State scripts alsxo ideally should avoid loops for easier clarity.
+Instead, looping should be done through nodes that fire repeatedly and then end.

 Types of Nodes

 - Entry - An entry into the StateScript.
-A StateScript can have multiple entry point
+A StateScript can have multiple entry points.
+Entry points can also be named, and will create a separate input slot in the StateScript when it's used as a subgraph.
 - State - Node that does something over time, such as waiting, etc.
 - Action - Node that does something immediately.
 - Exit - A node that exits the StateScript.
 This node will become an output point if this